Ukulhas: Healthcare

-Kudakudhinge Ufa (Children's park)

-This magnificent park, Kudakudhinge Ufa stands proudly as a testament to the community's commitment to the well-being of the children.
-Children enjoy playgrounds and entertaining feature such as plastic toys, outdoor fitness equipment, leisure chairs, bungee trampoline and other suitable equipment.
-The park is designed for all ages of children, with adult supervision.

-The entire park is surrounded by security fencing with gates at main entry.
-Part of the playing area is a grassy lawn area with benches and shaded structures.
-Benches are placed as outdoor seating which have been provided by the landscape and slip resistant paving goes along with the theme of the design which starts from the entry.

-In front the main entrance, a beautiful fish pond is seen with various pond fishes such as cat fish, Algae eater, Fathead minnow, Gold Fish, Koi carp, Sturgeon etc.

-Precisely this park should be an example of why 'Ukulhas' is such a great place to work and live.

 Culture

-Boduberu is one of the most popular forms of traditional music and dance founds in Ukulhas even in the Maldives too.
+Boduberu is one of the most popular forms of traditional music and dance founds in Ukulhas and the rest of the Maldives.
 Boduberu is performed by about 15 people, including four drummers with background and a lead singer.
 Bodu beru is played with a set of drums and an Onugan’du.

 Onudgadu is a small piece of bamboo which lays horizontal grooves, from which raspy sounds are produced by scraping.
 The songs may be of heroism, romance or satire.
 The prelude to the song is a slow with emphasis on drumming, and dancing.
 As the song reaches a crescendo, one or two dancers maintain the wild beat with their frantic movements ending in some cases in a terrace.
 The costume of the performers is a sarong and white sleeved shirt.